top of page

 Your voice sounds forever, My voice is strong and good.
 Through a yellow light will you speak, And I will have good dreams.”

-On the fourth day he entered a new level of reality.
-The dream he had asked for had finally come to him — or rather, a vision within a dream!
-Before his very spirit eye an extremely bright star emerged.
-The star seemed to come from behind the moon!
-He stretched his arm out to touch it.
-Next, before he had time to blink, an even brighter light blinded him.
-When he opened his eyes the woman from the camp stood in front of him — but this time she did not appear to him as a mindimooyeh (elderly woman); she came to him in the shape of an oshki-ikwe (young woman) covered in star dust!
-She was the tallest and most beautiful woman he had ever laid eyes on.
-Her hair was no longer white as snow but a beautiful glossy jet black instead.
-Her bright and vibrant yellow eyes, adorning a friendly round face, were void of the sorrow and despair he had noticed in the elder woman he had met by the river bank.
+On the fourth day, he entered a new level of reality.
+The dream he had sought finally arrived — or rather, a vision within a dream!
+Before his spiritual eye, an incredibly bright star appeared, seemingly emerging from behind the moon.
+He reached out to touch it, and suddenly, before he could blink, an even more intense light blinded him.
+When he opened his eyes, the woman from the camp stood before him — but this time, she did not appear as a mindimooyeh (elderly woman); she came to him as an oshki-ikwe (young woman) covered in star dust!
+She was the tallest and most beautiful woman he had ever seen.
+Her hair, no longer white as snow, was instead a stunning glossy jet black.
+Her bright and vibrant yellow eyes, adorning a friendly round face, were free of the sorrow and despair he had observed in the elder woman he met by the riverbank.

-Aaniin ningwiise, the woman spoke in a clear voice, "Wezaawigiizhigookwe niin nindizhinikaaz, dibik-giizis niin nindoonjibaa (My name is Yellow Sky Woman and I come from the Moon).
-The first two Anishinaabeg (humans) are my chidren; a long time ago I gave birth to them in the sky.
+Aaniin ningwiise, the woman spoke clearly, "Wezaawigiizhigookwe niin nindizhinikaaz, dibik-giizis niin nindoonjibaa (My name is Yellow Sky Woman and I come from the Moon).
+The first two Anishinaabeg (humans) are my children; long ago, I gave birth to them in the sky.
 Nookomis Dibik-giizis, Grandmother Moon, who is my mother and the grandmother of you and your People, sent me to you.”

-After she looked him intently in the eye the dream visitor from the sky continued: “As you know, my mother the moon watches over nibi (the waters) of the Earth beneath us.
-Nibi always comes before new life.
+After gazing deeply into his eyes, the celestial visitor continued: “As you know, my mother, the moon, watches over nibi (the waters) of the Earth below.
+Nibi always precedes new life.
 The waters are sacred and healing.
-Especially close to ikwewag (women) is my mother, because she governs the women’s cleansing cycle, the natural cycle of menstruation known as oshkizagiziwin, “first moon time.”
-Just as my mother watches over the waters of the Earth, the women on earth watch over the waters of the People.
-This moon cycle is a gift to women.
-It is a time to cleanse themselves mentally, physically, emotionally, and spiritually.
-The moon time is considered a time of power, second only to the life-giving powers of the Gichi-manidoo (Great Mystery of Life) and the Giizis (Sun).
-That is how strong that power is!
-Now, I came to you in this vision because it is time to save the abinoojiinyag from the glutton.
-With your help, we shall put the power derived from my mother to good use, in order to bring mental, physical, emotional, and spiritual healing to the abinoojiinyag and give them back their names, and thus, their identity.
+My mother is especially close to ikwewag (women) because she governs the women’s cleansing cycle, the natural cycle of menstruation known as oshkizagiziwin, or “first moon time.”
+Just as my mother oversees the waters of the Earth, the women on earth protect the waters of the People.
+This moon cycle is a gift to women, a time for mental, physical, emotional, and spiritual cleansing.
+The moon time is regarded as a powerful period, second only to the life-giving powers of the Gichi-manidoo (Great Mystery of Life) and the Giizis (Sun).
+That is the strength of this power!
+I have come to you in this vision because it is time to save the abinoojiinyag from the glutton.
+With your assistance, we will harness the power from my mother to bring mental, physical, emotional, and spiritual healing to the abinoojiinyag and restore their names, and thus, their identity.

-Now, since I am the daughter and messenger of Nookomis the Moon, I give you this eagle feather.
-I also bring you a menstrual cloth from her.
-The eagle feather is the most powerful messenger there is since it represents the virtues of love, truth, power, and freedom.
-It represents the balance between light and dark.
-Grandmother’s blood is equally powerful.
-It the most powerful nibi (water) there is.
-Use both, eagle feather and cloth drenched in grandmothers blood, as you see fit in your battle with the wiindigoo of the Winter Bringer Star.
-But hurry, since you left the camp four sunrises ago and now only ten abinoojiinyag remain alive.
+Now, as the daughter and messenger of Nookomis the Moon, I present you with this eagle feather and a menstrual cloth from her.
+The eagle feather is the most potent messenger, symbolizing love, truth, power, and freedom, and embodies the balance between light and dark.
+Grandmother’s blood is equally potent, being the most powerful nibi (water) there is.
+Use both the eagle feather and the cloth soaked in grandmother's blood as you deem necessary in your battle with the wiindigoo of the Winter Bringer Star.
+But act swiftly, as you departed the camp four sunrises ago, and now only seven abinoojiinyag remain alive.

-And remember: when you go to the wiindigoo, your heart will be strengthened by all the other doodeman of your People — the bird clans, the fish clans, the big claws and the little claws, the hoof clans, as well as the clans of those that live in between the water and the land.
+And keep in mind: when you confront the wiindigoo, your heart will be fortified by all the other doodemag of your People — including the bird clans, the fish clans, the big claws and the little claws, the hoof clans, and the clans of those that inhabit the space between water and land.”

-Silently, Jiingwan watched the feather and the blood-stained cloth that his dream visitor had put in front of him, not sure what to think of it.
-And what did she mean when she said his heart would be strengthened by all the doodemag of his Nation?
-"How could anyone ever expect me to represent a doodem other than my own, one that I wasn’t born in?" he thought by himself.
-"Wouldn’t that be a presumptuous thing to do?"
+Jiingwan quietly observed the feather and the blood-stained cloth placed before him by his dream visitor, uncertain of their significance.
+He pondered her words about his heart being strengthened by all the doodemag of his Nation.
+"How could anyone expect me to represent a doodem other than my own, one I wasn't born into?" he wondered to himself.
+"Wouldn't that be presumptuous?"

-Then, just when he was about to ask her what it was she expected of him, he noticed his visitor had left.
-“Was she just an illusion?” he asked himself.
-“Could she have been a trickster spirit trying to deceive me with the feather and mock me with this menstrual cloth?
-An eagle feather and a menstrual cloth, what an odd combination!
-Could she perhaps have been a wiindigoo in disguise?
-If so, is it her intention to delude me and make me go crazy, or seek self-destruction?”
+Just as he was about to ask her what she wanted from him, he realized his visitor had vanished.
+“Was she merely an illusion?” he wondered.
+“Could she have been a trickster spirit attempting to deceive me with the feather and ridicule me with this menstrual cloth?
+An eagle feather and a menstrual cloth, what a strange pairing!
+Could she have been a wiindigoo in disguise?
+If so, does she aim to confuse me and drive me to madness or self-destruction?”

 THE CONTEST

-Jiingwan miinawaa Ishpiming Wiindigoo ("Meteor and the Sky Cannibal,") pen and ink drawing by Zhaawano Giizhik ©2021.
-Jiingwan challenges the dreaded Sky Wiindigoo, depicted here with a rattle snake coiling from its bloodshot eye.
-Jiingwan holds an eagle feather in front of the Cannibal, sign of his power obtained in dream.
-Emblems of the doodeman (clans) of his People are integrated in his arms and the tip of the feather.
+Jiingwan miinawaa Ishpiming Wiindigoo ("Meteor and the Sky Cannibal"), pen and ink drawing by Zhaawano Giizhik ©2021.
+Jiingwan confronts the feared Sky Wiindigoo, shown here with a rattlesnake emerging from its bloodshot eye.
+Jiingwan presents an eagle feather to the Cannibal, symbolizing the power he gained through a dream.
+Symbols of the doodemag (clans) of his People are incorporated into his arms and the feather's tip.

-This concept, called x-ray view or vision, depicts inner structures of people and animals; they are representations of inner spiritual life.
-Above Jiingwan a red orb is depicted with blood drops oozing from it; this represents the wiindigoo anang, or the star popularly called Betelgeuse. ©Zhaawano Giizhik 2021.
+This concept, known as x-ray view or vision, illustrates the internal structures of people and animals, symbolizing their inner spiritual life.
+Above Jiingwan, there is a red orb with blood drops seeping from it, representing the wiindigoo anang, or the star commonly known as Betelgeuse. ©Zhaawano Giizhik 2021.

-Suddenly, his attention was attracted toward the river.
-From it, he heard the wailing voices and frenzied cries of the children, drowning in the sound of heavy footsteps that made the earth shake.
-Feeling refreshed by his vision, which he suddenly understood to be full of meaning and power, Jiingwan fastened the eagle feather to his braid.
-Quickly he jumped to his feet and, with his war club in one hand and the blood-stained cloth in the other, ran toward the river bank.
+All of a sudden, his focus shifted to the river.
+He heard the wailing voices and frantic cries of the children, overshadowed by the sound of heavy footsteps that made the ground tremble.
+Inspired by his vision, which he now realized was rich with meaning and strength, Jiingwan secured the eagle feather to his braid.
+He swiftly leaped up and, with his war club in one hand and the blood-stained cloth in the other, sprinted toward the riverbank.

-There he saw the giant cannibal standing in the center of the camp, filling it with its stinking breath, growling and bellowing his usual mantra “Wake up!!
+There, he saw the giant cannibal in the center of the camp, its foul breath filling the air, growling and shouting its usual mantra, “Wake up!!
 Wake up Little Fish!!
 Hurry, hurry, come on, come here!
 I am terribly hungry today!
 Let’s race each other today!”
-The children, ten in total, their eyes widened in shock shrieked of terror as they tried to hide behind the old woman who stood in front of the monster, her face painted black and shaking her turtle shell rattle while singing in a trembling, high-pitched voice.
-Then the grinning giant, baring his repulsive teeth, took one step in their direction.
-The children broke away from the camp screaming, hiding in bushes, gullies, behind trees and rocks — wherever they could find cover.
+The seven children, eyes wide with shock, screamed in terror as they tried to hide behind the old woman who stood before the monster, her face painted black, shaking her turtle shell rattle, and singing in a trembling, high-pitched voice.
+Grinning and showing his repulsive teeth, the giant took a step towards them.
+The children scattered from the camp, screaming, and hid in bushes, gullies, behind trees and rocks—anywhere they could find cover.

-Without hesitation Jiingwan, holding the eagle feather high in the air above him, positioned himself between the trembling grandmother and the cannibal, and staring the agitated monster straight in the eye he said in a calm voice, “Bizaanabin.
+Without hesitation, Jiingwan, holding the eagle feather high above him, stepped between the trembling grandmother and the cannibal.
+He stared directly into the eyes of the agitated monster and calmly said, “Bizaanabin.
 Amii ninik (Stop.
 That’s enough).”
-Seeing the eagle feather — a symbol that represents everything a wiindigoo loathes and scares, such as courage, nobility, respect, humility, and, above all, love — made the Giant flinch and even shrink back for a moment but quickly he regained his hostile demeanor.
+The sight of the eagle feather — a symbol embodying everything a wiindigoo fears and detests, such as courage, nobility, respect, humility, and most importantly, love — made the Giant flinch and even momentarily retreat, though he quickly regained his hostile demeanor.

-Awenen giin? he demanded, shaking its head of such folly.
-“Who are you?”
-And what are you doing with that bineshiwigwan (little bird feather)?
+Awenen giin? it asked, shaking its head at the absurdity.
+"Who are you?
+And what are you doing with that bineshiwigwan (little bird feather)?"

-Nindizhinikaaz Jiingwan (I am Meteor),” the brave Anishinaabe in front of him replied.
+Nindizhinikaaz Jiingwan (I am Meteor),” responded the courageous Anishinaabe standing before him.
 “Waabizheshi nindoodem (the marten is my clan).
-This migizi miigwan (eagle feather) I hold in front of you came to me through a dream.”
+This migizi miigwan (eagle feather) that I present to you came to me in a dream.”

 “You will be defeated” Jiingwan said.

-Tayaa!
-How dare you believe that you can beat me in contest!” bellowed the cannibal, and, inspecting his opponent from head to toe, he sneered, “how can you even begin to believe that you can triumph over me?
-You are no more than a memegwesiins, a little goblin!”
+Atayaa!
+How dare you think you can defeat me in a contest!” roared the cannibal.
+As he examined his opponent from head to toe, he scoffed, “how can you even start to believe you can prevail against me?
+You are nothing more than a memegwesiins, a little goblin!”

-“I dreamed I would beat you,” Jiingwan calmly replied, hiding his war club and the bloodied cloth behind his back.
-“Tayaa!” his opponent spat out.
+“I dreamed I would defeat you,” Jiingwan replied calmly, concealing his war club and the bloodied cloth behind his back.
+“Tayaa!” his opponent exclaimed.
 “A dream?
-Whatever it was you dreamt of, it can never surpass the vision I had.
-I have fasted for as many days as there are children left, and in this dream my challenger was none other than the mighty trickster Wenabozho who, by the way, was no match for me!
-He had not even climbed out of his little rabbit hole to race me before I had arrived at the finish line!
-As soon as his sorry butt reached the finish line I slayed him and skinned him alive!”
+Whatever you dreamed of cannot surpass the vision I experienced.
+I have fasted for as many days as there are children remaining, and in this dream, my challenger was none other than the mighty trickster Wenabozho, who, by the way, was no match for me!
+He hadn't even emerged from his little rabbit hole to race me before I reached the finish line!
+As soon as his sorry self reached the finish line, I defeated him and skinned him alive!”

 “Ha!” the giant, who was obviously bragging,¹⁰ continued, looking at the Anishinaabe in front of him.
 “I wonder what futile dream you had?
 How many days have YOU fasted?
 What do you have to show for it?
 Do you have proof of this dream you speak of so vainly, other than that pitiful feather of a nestling that you are waiving in my face?
 Where is your medicine?
 Where is your amulet?”
 And he triumphantly pointed at a large gashkibidaagan (pouch) he wore around its neck.
 The pouch, made of the skins of many jack rabbits, was obviously a show of his magical speed.